Want some heads up on the worst student pilot mistakes before you begin flying?

 4. Safe flying VFR altitudes.

-One of the worst student pilot mistakes is not knowing what the safe VFR flight altitude is.
+One of the worst student pilot mistakes is not knowing the safe VFR flight altitude.

 There is a formula for that which student pilots do not know or do not bother to remember.

-For example, if you are heading westbound, then your altitude must be 4500 feet.
+For example, if you are heading westbound, your altitude must be 4500 feet.

 Have you noticed how I did not use 2500 feet or 3500 feet for my example?

-It is because this formula is only applicable if you are flying over 3000 feet above ground level.
+This formula is only applicable if you fly over 3000 feet above ground level.